 The group environment and the structure.

-Individual therapy and art therapy
+Individual therapy and expressive arts.

 I think what helped me the most was not going through it alone.
 Before I started treatment, I felt really isolated and not normal.
 I thought I was one of very few who struggled with an eating disorder.
 Once I started treatment, though, I realized that this is something that many people live with, whether diagnosed or not.
 It helped tremendously to go through treatment with others because they can understand what you’re going through and can be a huge support in your journey as well.